Andrealavi/compilers/LFMCompilerLLVMUpdated/README.md

   - Created a new AST node (`ComprExprAST`) to manage array comprehension
   - Changed `scanner.ll` and `parser.yy` accordingly
   - Created a new example to test it (`./code_examples/example_16.lfm`)
+- Implemented for range loop:
+  - It is now possible to iterate over array using the following syntax: `for (element : array) expressions end`
+  - Added a new AST node (`ForRangeExprAST`) to manage the operation
+  - Added a new example to test it (`./code_examples/example_17.lfm`)

 **Note:** Features listed above may not be compatible with newer implementations.
 Check out the specific commit to test individual features.